-Settlement System has been in operation since January 1, 1993.
+The Air Transport Settlement System (ATSS) has been in operation since January 1, 1993.

-Order № ДВ-76 “On transition to direct settlement on revenues and commercial and technical services” as of July 2, 1992, which obligated air transport enterprises to migrate to direct settlement on passenger and cargo sales revenues with civil aviation agencies and settlement on airport commercial and technical services as from October 1, 1992.
-The Main Agency of Civil Aviation as a government entity was elected as a Settlement System general customer.
+This Order obligated air transport enterprises to migrate to direct settlement of the revenues from the sale of passenger and cargo transportation with travel agencies and settlement for airport commercial and technical services starting from October 1, 1992.
+The Main Agency of Civil Aviation (Glavagentstvo), as a government entity, was elected as a general client of the Settlement System.

-Directive № ДВ-69/и "On Settlement System operation management” as of November 20, 1992, which established guidelines for the Settlement System operation management, including execution of "General Agreement on settlements among airlines, agencies, airports and air traffic control authorities of RF, CIS and Baltic States and Georgia".
-The directive also obligated the Main Agency of Civil Aviation to establish the Clearing House of Airlines (CHA), Settlement Centre of Russia and Data Maintenance Centre (future Schedule & Tariffs Centre) for “fare data registration, distribution and maintenance, coordination and timely updating of airlines schedules and code assignment".
-The directive also obligated airlines to establish own Settlement Centers and set up subaccounts with the Clearing Bank ("Aviaservice" branch of UNIKOMBANK in Moscow).
-The agencies were to establish divisions for primary documentation processing to ensure revenue settlements, sign agreements with CHA and Clearing Bank on revenue remittance and with the Settlement Centre of Russia – on information exchange.
-Airports and Air Traffic Control centers were to charge airlines for services and fueling (with aviation fuel and lubricants) via CHA and execute control over payment.
+Directive № ДВ-69/и "On Organization of the Operation of Settlement System" of November 20, 1992, which established guidelines for the Settlement System operation management, including execution of "General Agreement on settlements between airlines, agencies, airports and the bodies of the RF Air Traffic Control Сenters, CIS, Baltic States and Georgia".
+The directive also obligated the Main Agency of Civil Aviation to establish the Clearing House of Airlines (CHA), Russian Settlement Centre, and Data Maintenance Centre (future Schedule & Tariffs Centre) for "the registration, distribution and maintenance of fares/tariffs; coordination and timely updating of airlines schedules; and code assignment".
+The directive also obligated airlines to establish their own Settlement Centers and set up subaccounts with the Clearing Bank ("Aviaservice" branch of UNIKOMBANK in Moscow).
+The agencies were to establish their divisions for primary documentation processing to ensure revenue settlements, sign agreements with CHA and the Clearing Bank on revenue remittance and with the Russian Settlement Centers – agreements on information exchange.
+The airports and Air Traffic Control Сenters were to charge airlines for services and fueling (with aviation fuel and lubricants) via CHA and control payment.

-Order № ДВ-163 "On commencement of the Settlement System operation” as of December 30, 1992 which obligated aviation enterprises – RF carriers, independent airports and civil aviation agencies – "to migrate (as from January 1, 1993) to direct settlement in accordance with the DAT orders and directives issued earlier, regulatory and technological documents supplemented and amended that were submitted to all air transport process participants”.
-The Order also obligated aviation enterprises to "elect candidates to the Control Council of Settlement before January 15, 1993", cancelled the Order № 61 of the USSR Ministry of Civil Aviation "On enhancement of the revenue accrual system” as of March 21, 1991, and requested the Deputy Director of Air Transport Department of RF Ministry of Transport to "establish a scheme of settlement among carriers of RF, CIS and Baltic states and Georgia".
+Order № ДВ-163 "On commencement of the Settlement System Operations" of December 30, 1992 which obligated aviation enterprises – RF carriers, independent airports and air travel agencies – "to migrate (as from January 1, 1993) to direct settlement in accordance with the DAT orders and directives issued earlier, the regulatory and technological documents as amended from time to time that were developed and communicated to all participants of the air transport process".
+The Order also obligated aviation enterprises to "elect candidates to the Control Council of Settlement before January 15, 1993", cancelled the Order № 61 of the USSR Ministry of Civil Aviation "On Improvement of Revenue Accrual System" as of March 21, 1991, and requested the Deputy Director of Air Transport Department of RF Ministry of Transport to "establish a scheme of settlement between the carriers of RF, CIS and Baltic states and Georgia".